magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 ---
 title: "Packages downgraded after upgrading from 2.4.4 to 2.4.4-p1"
-labels: 2.4.4,Magento Commerce,Magento Commerce Cloud,Magento Open Source,packages downgraded,upgrading,known issues,patches,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
+labels: 2.4.4,Magento Commerce,Magento Commerce Cloud,Magento Open Source,packages downgraded,upgrading,known issues,patches,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,composer:update command,modules
 ---

-This article provides a hotfix for the issue when packages were downgraded after upgrading from Adobe Commerce 2.4.4 (cloud infrastructure and on-premises deployments) and Magento Open Source 2.4.4 to Adobe Commerce version 2.4.4-p1 and Magento Open Source version 2.4.4-p1.
+This article provides a hotfix for the issue when merchants on version 2.4.4 run the **composer:update** command, and then the modules listed below are getting upgraded to their later versions which are not compatible with version 2.4.4 and are only supposed to be used with version 2.4.5 and above.

 ## Affected products and versions